Michigan Child Custody Lawyers

 As to a change in your child support, it is critical to note that the date that you file your motion triggers as the implementation date.
 Therefore, if you lost your job (whether you are trying to increase your child support payment payments, or trying to reduce your obligation), the court will not retroactively change an existing order.
 Thus, failing to act could cost you money, fees, and timely financial relief.

-While the steps above may sound manageable on your own, we strongly recommend having an experienced child custody attorney to ensure every document, deadline, and requirement is met at each step of the process.
+While the steps above may sound manageable on your own, we strongly recommend having an experienced child custody lawyer to ensure every document, deadline, and requirement is met at each step of the process.

 Change of Domicile and How it Affects Child Custody